NeurodataWithoutBorders/nwbinspector/docs/user_guide/using_the_library_advanced.rst

             s3_url = asset.get_content_url(follow_redirects=1, strip_query=True)
             messages.extend(list(inspect_nwb(nwbfile_path=s3_url, driver="ros3")))

-:: note
+.. rubric:: Footnotes

-    Since the :code:`driver` argument can be passed directly into PyNWB, it should also be possible to utilize :alternative-streaming:`alternative streaming methods <>` with the NWB Insector API.
+..
+[1] Since the :code:`driver` argument can be passed directly into PyNWB, it should also be possible to utilize :alternative-streaming:`alternative streaming methods <>` with the NWB Insector API.
+..
+[2] More generally, you are able to specify any S3 path to any bucket to which you have the proper AWS access credentials for.